 It took me thirty years to realise I had to write.
 Sure, I'd always written.
 Since I was four and copying out the pages of my favourite Spot books, I'd written.
 Throughout primary school, I smashed out creative stories and to this day, my journals still begin with "Dear Diary".
 Old habits, right?
 But it took me thirty years to work up the courage to write a complete novel.

 I started my first novel at eighteen and in my early twenties, my mum funded a John Marsden writers' retreat at the beautiful Tye Estate which changed my life.
 It was there that I found my clan.
 The place I fitted in this crazy, busy world.
 People who understood characters who walked onto your page and chattered incessantly in your thoughts.

 But then I got busy having babies.
 Five of them, to be precise.
 Five beautiful, vivacious little bundles of pink who filled my every waking (and sleeping) minute with a chorus of Mummamummamummamumma ... you get my drift.
 They still fill my every waking and sleeping minute with the same chorus.
 They are and will always be my best work.
 My most important contribution to the world.
-Each one a unique puzzle I get to piece together over a lifetime of shared moments.
+Each one a unique puzzle I get to piece together over a lifetime.
 I get five front stage passes to history.

-About halfway through the babies, I turned thirty and realised quite shockingly, that nobody was going to write a novel for me.
+About halfway through the babies though, I turned thirty and realised quite shockingly, that nobody was going to write a novel for me.
 Even more shockingly, nobody but me cared if I never wrote one.
 My parents loved me regardless, as did my husband and children.
 If it was going to happen, it would only be because I somehow carved out the time to sit down and write one.